AGonzalez5195/ios-control-flow-lab/README.md

 # Control Flow Lab

-## Instructions for lab submission

-1. Fork the assignment repo
-1. Clone your Fork to your machine
-1. Complete the lab
-1. Push your changes to your Fork
-1. Submit a Pull Request back to the assignment repo
-1. Paste a link to of your Fork on Canvas and submit

 ## Question 1

 What will be printed when the code below is run?
 Select all that apply.